The Most Spectacular Holiday Light Displays in NYC

 166th Street and 23rd Avenue

 Queens residents love holiday lights.
-And after a one-year hiatus, what may be the most famous single house in the borough is again shining bright.
+And after a one-year hiatus, what may be the most famous single house in the borough shined bright again in 2018.
 Located at the intersection of 166th Street and 23rd Avenue, Kevin Lynch's house has become affectionately known as Santa's Corner.
 The home is traditionally wrapped in thousands of twinkling lights, plus lawn figures and a glass display case filled with moving toys.
 It takes him a full three months to put it up.
 Like the Bronx's Christmas House, this tastefully flamboyant home also accepts donations for a local children’s charity.

 How to get there: The intersection of 166th Street and 23rd Avenue is also not easy to access via MTA.
 Find a ride if possible.
 In fact, it's best to hit Santa's Corner and the Christmas House on the same evening.
 You can travel quickly between the two spots via the Whitestone Bridge.